Admin > Filtering > Policies > Advanced Config > Global Config

 All toggles in the Browsing section are global settings that will be applied to any users in your organization while content filtering is enabled.
 If out of school mode is enabled and filtering is disabled, these settings will not be enforced.

 When Force SafeSearch is enabled, all search results generated by Google, Yahoo, and Bing will always have explicit content removed from the results.
 All three services do have their own versions of this feature, but users can disable this feature by simply disabling it or signing out of their account.
 This toggle will enforce SafeSearch on Google, Yahoo, and Bing searches.

-In the event that a translator site is unexpectedly blocked while this setting is enabled, simply add an allow rule for the website on your policies.
+In the event that a desired translator site is unexpectedly blocked while this setting is enabled, please add an allow rule for the website on your policies.

 Block Direct IP Access